stablekernel/aqueduct/_posts/2016-06-23-executing_queries.md

 The text following the `@` token may contain `[A-Za-z0-9_]`.
 The resulting where clause will be formed by replacing each token with the matching key in the parameters map.
 The value is not transformed in any way, so it must be the appropriate type for the property it is filtering by.
 If a key is not present in the `Map`, an exception will be thrown.
 Extra keys will be ignored.

 A raw `Predicate` like this one suffers from a few issues.
 First, predicates are *database specific* that is, after the values from the `parameters` are added to the `format` string, the resulting `String` is evaluated as-is by the underlying database.
 Perhaps more importantly, there is nothing to verify that the `Predicate` refers to the appropriate column names or that the data in the `parameters` is the right type.
 This can cause chaos when refactoring code, where a simple name change to a property would break a query.
-This option is primarily intended to be used as a fallback if `Query<T>.matchOn`is incapable of expressing the desired SQL.
+This option is primarily intended to be used as a fallback if `Query<T>.matchOn` is incapable of expressing the desired SQL.

-The `matchOn` property of a `Query<T>` is a much safer and elegant way to built a query.
-The `matchOn` property allows you to assign *matchers* to the properties a `ManagedObject<T>`.
+The `matchOn` property of a `Query<T>` is a much safer and more elegant way to build a query.
+The `matchOn` property allows you to assign *matchers* to the properties of a `ManagedObject<T>`.
 A `MatcherExpression` applies a condition - like equal to or less than - to the property it is assigned to.
 (This follows the same Hamcrest matcher style that the Dart test framework uses.)

 The `matchOn` property of a `Query<T>` has the same properties as the managed object being fetched.
 For each property of `matchOn` that is assigned a matcher, the resulting condition will be built into a generated `Predicate`.
 Here's an example of a query that finds a `User` with an `id` equal to 1: